Neural Network Acceptability Judgments: Abstract

 \section{Abstract}

-This paper investigates the ability of artificial neural networks to judge the grammatical acceptability of a sentence.
-Machine learning research of this kind is well placed to answer important open questions about the role of prior linguistic bias in language acquisition by providing a test for the Poverty of the Stimulus Argument.
-In service of this goal, we introduce the Corpus of Linguistic Acceptability (CoLA), a set of 10,657 English sentences labeled as grammatical or ungrammatical from published linguistics literature.
-As baselines, we train several recurrent neural network models for acceptability classification.
-These models show promise on the task, and error-analysis on specific grammatical phenomena reveals that they learn some systematic generalizations like subject-verb-object word order without any grammatical supervision.
-However, human-like performance across a wide range of grammatical constructions remains far off.
+This paper investigates the ability of artificial neural networks to judge the grammatical acceptability of a sentence, with the goal of testing their linguistic competence.
+We introduce the Corpus of Linguistic Acceptability (CoLA), a set of 10,657 English sentences labeled as grammatical or ungrammatical from published linguistics literature.
+As baselines, we train several recurrent neural network models on acceptability classification, and find that our models outperform unsupervised models by Lau et al.~(2016) on CoLA.
+Error-analysis on specific grammatical phenomena reveals that both Lau et al.'s models and ours learn systematic generalizations like subject-verb-object order.
+However, all models we test perform far below human level on a wide range of grammatical constructions.